How to Make Hospitals Happier through Knitting

 Anyone who has ever wondered how to use knitting to make their world a better place will undoubtedly relate to the story of Bonnie Hagerman and the charity she founded, Care Wear.

 In 1991, Bonnie read a magazine article about volunteers making hats and gowns for preemies at a local hospital.
 Instinctively she knew she’d found the perfect way to help others through her knitting expertise.
-Bonnie offered her knitting for hospital patients to Children’s National Medical Center in nearby Washington, D.C.
+Bonnie offered her knitted items to Children’s National Medical Center in nearby Washington, D.C.

 Have you ever tried knitting a hat for a head the size of a lime?
-That was Bonnie’s first challenge; at the time, patterns for preemies weren’t as proliferate as they are today.
+That was Bonnie’s first challenge; at the time, patterns for preemies weren’t as plentiful as they are today.

 After a few false starts, she found success.
 In fact, she found so much success that she needed help to continue!
 Her preemie items were such a hit that she began to recruit other local knitters for her new charity, Care Wear.